harshrawate/Task/README.md

 Task-Manager
 A sleek and efficient web-based task management application to help you organize your tasks and boost productivity.
 This application allows users to create, edit, and track their daily tasks seamlessly.

+🙌 Acknowledgments
+This project is inspired by open-source contributions.
+Special thanks to the community for the guidance and support.

 🚀 Features
 Task Categorization: Organize tasks into categories such as Important, Completed, and Uncompleted.
 Search Functionality: Quickly find tasks using the search bar.